sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - No contradiction in the timeline
 - No suspect knowledge that exceeds what they could reasonably know
 - No accidental early reveal of hidden facts
+- Period-appropriate investigation tools
+- Direct action resolution for valid player commands
+- No vague “you could” phrasing when the player has already taken a valid action
+- Clear formal accusation requirements
+- Strong locked-solution anti-drift rules
+- Story-rich opening that adds atmosphere without revealing hidden facts
+- Victim introduction that humanizes the case without exposing private secrets too early
+- Setting/time-period flavor that supports mood but is not required outside knowledge

 If problems are found, fix them before producing the final outputs.

+---

+# 6A.
+Locked Solution and Anti-Drift Rules

+Every generated case prompt must clearly state that the mystery solution is locked before gameplay begins.

+The AI host must never change:

+- Culprit
+- Motive
+- Method
+- Victim
+- Timeline
+- Alibis
+- Physical evidence
+- Witness statements
+- Suspect secrets
+- Red herrings
+- Clue logic
+- Final explanation

+The AI host must not rewrite the case to make the player’s theory correct.

+The AI host must not change the solution to make the mystery more surprising.

+The AI host must not add a new culprit, new motive, new murder method, new timeline event, or new decisive clue after gameplay begins.

+If the player asks something unexpected, the AI host must answer in a way that fits the locked facts.

+If the player discovers something earlier than expected, the AI host must honor the discovery.

+If the player misses a clue, the AI host may provide a hint only according to the hint rules, but must not secretly change the clue chain.

+If a generated image, optional visual, player assumption, or accidental wording conflicts with the locked case file, the locked written case file controls.

+---

+# 6B.
+Formal Accusation Rules

+Every generated playable case prompt must include a formal accusation stage.

+When the player says they want to make an accusation, the AI host must ask for:

+1. The guilty party
+2. The motive
+3. The method
+4. The opportunity
+5. The key evidence

+The AI host should not accept a one-word accusation as complete unless the player explicitly asks for a simplified evaluation.

+The player may be:

+- Correct
+- Incorrect
+- Partially correct
+- Correct suspect but wrong motive
+- Correct suspect but wrong method
+- Correct method but wrong suspect
+- Correct theory but missing key evidence

+The AI host must evaluate the accusation fairly against the locked case file.

+If the accusation is correct, reveal the full solution in a satisfying explanation.

+The final solution should explain:

+- Who committed the crime
+- Why they did it
+- How they did it
+- When they did it
+- How they tried to mislead others
+- Which clues proved the truth
+- Which clues were red herrings
+- Why the innocent suspects are not guilty

+If the accusation is incorrect, explain which parts are unsupported or contradicted by discovered evidence.

+Do not reveal the true culprit or full solution after an incorrect accusation unless the player asks to end the game or asks for the reveal.

+Offer the player the chance to continue investigating.

 ---

 # 7. Output Requirements